-Established in 1983, the Federal Way Symphony has provided our community with high-quality, professional music for more than 37 years.
+Established in 1983, the Federal Way Symphony has provided our community with high-quality, professional music for 40 years.
 Our paid Symphony orchestra presents traditional classical concerts as well as special concerts and events featuring jazz, pops, blues, choral, and holiday music.
 Our performance home is the new Federal Way Performing Arts & Events Center, a state-of-the-art venue described as second only to Benaroya Hall in Seattle in acoustic fidelity in the Puget Sound Region.

 We were founded by a group of local music aficionados and volunteers who wanted to bring high-quality approachable music to the South Sound region.
 The Symphony grew under 36 years of stewardship from Maestro Brian Davenport, from performing smaller works in a local church to eventually performing works by Mahler in the new Performing Arts & Events Center.
 In 2020 Maestro Davenport retired and we formed a committee of musicians, patrons, and Board members to find the Federal Way Symphony’s next conductor and concert programmer.
 We feel fortunate to have hired Adam Stern for the role, who is known for his work with the Seattle Symphony and Seattle Philharmonic.
 We are looking forward to maintaining our same high quality of musical programming under his tenure and hope to expand our audience with his guidance.

 In addition to bringing world-class performers and music to the Federal Way community, the Symphony is committed to nurturing the region's talented young artists.
 Discounted tickets are available for children and students of all ages.
 We provide scholarships for Federal Way Youth Symphony musicians and free music lessons through our “Masters and Mentors” program.
 We are also committed to featuring up-and-coming local musicians as soloists in our concerts.

 Ticket sales provide only a small part of the funds necessary to support our programs.